-I love a good soup, whether it’s warm or cold outside, a good soup always hits the spot.
+I love a good soup, whether it’s warm or cold outside, a hearty soup always just seems to hit the spot.

-My favorite part about soups nowadays, would be that you can make them in a fraction of the time it used to take because of the simplicity and resurgence in using Instant Pots (pressure cookers).
+My favorite part about soups, is that you can easily make them in a fraction of the time that it used to take because of the simplicity and resurgence in using Instant Pots (pressure cookers).

-My favorite thing about this particular recipe is that it is very filling, but it’s also not so dense that it feels like it’s weighing you down.
+My favorite thing about this particular recipe is that not only is it very filling, but it’s also not so dense that it feels like it’s weighing you down.

-This is basically a Ham Chowder recipe…if you need that consistency for a reference for thickness or texture.
+This is basically a Ham Chowder recipe for the Instant Pot…if you need that consistency for a reference for thickness or texture.

-Now back to learning how to make this delicious Instant Pot Pressure Cooker Ham & Potato Soup Recipe.
+How to make Instant Pot Ham and Potato Soup

 Start with a sauteed onion.